All Episodes

 Everybody seems to want to encourage self-esteem in everybody.

-I mean, when when you're right, you're right, and people shouldn't be upset about it.
+I mean, when you're right, you're right, and people shouldn't be upset about it.

-Uh raise up self-esteem the way have it, then break them down.
+To raise up self-esteem the way you have it, then break them down.

 That's true.

-What I I'm gonna be very honest with you about something.
+I'm going to be very honest with you about something.

-I have been uh befuddled by this whole notion of people listening to me not getting it.
+I have been befuddled by this whole notion of people listening to me not getting it.

-Not a now, I have said that in order to understand everything that happens in context in this program, you do have to give it six weeks, because really this program never ends.
+Now, I have said that in order to understand everything that happens in context in this program, you do have to give it six weeks because really, this program never ends.

-But I I've always been perplexed about about this notion that uh I'm hard to understand and hard to get.
+But I've always been perplexed about this notion that I'm hard to understand and hard to get.

-I've have always been amused by it and a little bit perplexed, as I'm as uh my inner self is out there on display each and every day.
+I've always been amused by it and a little bit perplexed because I'm as my inner self is out there on display each and every day.

-I hold 20 Well, people are afraid of self-confidence.
+I hope 20 years people are afraid of self-confidence.

 I can tell you that because I'm always right, and we rarely disagree.

-Well, I remember when I was on William Shatner's show, and we're talking about things and talking, and he just stops.
+Well, I remember when I was on William Shatner's show, and we're talking about things and talking, and he just stopped.

 How do you know?